Skip to content

 Terminal window

-# begin observing live traffic; collection adds some decode overhead while on, and on CUDA,
+# begin observing live traffic; collection adds some decode overhead while on

 curl -X POST localhost:1234/calibration/start